amitrai99/interview/lib/src/algos_ds/strings/questions.md

 16. Given two strings, find if first string is a subsequence of second? * #note Subsequence NOT substring

-17. Write a program to check for substring in a string? # KMP
+17. Write a program to check for substring in a string? # KMP??

 18. How to check if a String is valid shuffle of two String? #Dynamic Programming